mattrondel/mtg/README.md

 ixalan lands needed

-6 forest
+2 forest

-10 island
+7 island

-2 plains
+no plains

-7 swamp
+3 swamp

 no moutain